 Buying a Thai Villa or Buying a House

 For foreigners who wishes to buy a villa or a house in Thailand, please take note that a foreigner may not own a house in his name.
 However, his Thai registered company may own the house.
 Thai Limited Company is one form of business entity in Thailand.
 To register a Thai Limited company, you have to meet the business registration criteria and submit the requirements.

 Once your Thai limited company has been registered, then only may the real estate be purchased.
 One has to consider factors like Thailand property transfer, Thai title deeds.
-Contact Siam Legal’s Property lawyers for more information.
+Contact Law Firm in Thailand Property lawyers for more information.
 For Americans who wish to buy a house or register a business, ask about Thailand Treaty of Amity.

 Before buying a house in Thailand, it would be best to do a title search and have your contracts checked before signing.
-If you are looking at obtaining a mortgage bond in Thailand for foreigners, Siam Legal could help you in reviewing the bank’s conditions set for their loans.
+If you are looking at obtaining a mortgage bond in Thailand for foreigners, Law Firm in Thailand could help you in reviewing the bank’s conditions set for their loans.

 Since owning a land in Thailand is restricted for foreigners, expats usually out the land acquired under the name of their girlfriend and spouse.
 While this is a common and legal practice, in the event of divorce or when things go awry, property dispute may arise, and your investment is not protected.
 By naming your property acquired under your girlfriend or wife’s name, you are waiving your rights towards the property.
 Contact our lawyers so you will be advised of the legal aspects, understand the risk, know your best option before you go about your business venture or property acquisition in Thailand.